-This course is specifically designed for students who speak Spanish at home and have experience writing in Spanish.
+Spanish for Heritage Speakers 3H is specifically designed for students who speak Spanish at home and have experience writing in Spanish.
 Students will study grammar, vocabulary, and authentic reading materials at an advanced level.
 Students will improve their reading and writing skills through daily practice and various activities.
-Students' knowledge of Spanish speaking cultures will be broadened.
-Students will speak Spanish daily.
+Students will continue to expand their vocabulary through authentic reading materials such as classic Spanish and Latin American literature at an advanced level.
+Students' knowledge of Spanish-speaking cultures will be broadened by an in-depth study of Spanish-speaking countries.
+The class will be conducted exclusively in Spanish and students will speak Spanish daily.
+Students are expected to achieve intermediate high to advanced low proficiency in listening, speaking, reading and writing.